0345 1300 286 - contact@angermanage.co.uk

 Most commonly, individuals are advised by their legal team to attend an anger management course before their court date is due in order to show the judge that they have taken their behaviour seriously and are pro-active.
 This often works in favour of their defence.

-Are Court-Ordered Courses Mandatory?
+Are Court Ordered Anger Management Courses Mandatory?

 Failure to attend or complete a mandated course can result in further legal consequences, including additional fines, extended probation periods, criminal charges, possible incarceration and only supervised access to children.